chriskeene/Eprintsreporting/README.md

 This is all basic stuff, and most developers could knock something up that does the same, only with better code, very quickly.
 It's designed for back-office working, and to be limited to just those who support the respository.
 If you are making it available on a public webserver you may wish to do a security review first.

-Our repository is call SRO, as it was written for internal use, and I didn't plan to share the code at the time, many class and varible names hae sro within them.
+Our repository is called SRO, I've tried to avoid any references to SRO, though some may still remain in the code.